chinapedia/wikipedia.abstract.en/Page/Essay.md

 Academic

-Czythumbur.jpgs, like these students doing research at a university library, are often assigned essays as a way to get them to analyze what they have read.]]
+s, like these students doing research at a university library, are often assigned essays as a way to get them to analyze what they have read.]]
 In countries like the United States and the United Kingdom, essays have become a major part of a formal education in the form of free response questions.
 Secondary students in these countries are taught structured essay formats to improve their writing skills, and essays are often used by universities in these countries in selecting applicants (_see_ admissions essay).
 In both secondary and tertiary education, essays are used to judge the mastery and comprehension of the material.
 Students are asked to explain, comment on, or assess a topic of study in the form of an essay.
 In some courses, university students must complete one or more essays over several weeks or months.
 In addition, in fields such as the humanities and social sciences, mid-term and end of term examinations often require students to write a short essay in two or three hours.

 In these countries, so-called academic essays also called _papers_, are usually more formal than literary ones.
 They may still allow the presentation of the writer's own views, but this is done in a logical and factual manner, with the use of the first person often discouraged.
 Longer academic essays (often with a word limit of between 2,000 and 5,000 words) are often more discursive.
 They sometimes begin with a short summary analysis of what has previously been written on a topic, which is often called a literature review.